 18 Jun 2025

 When the internet had not yet become a performance stage, and content didn’t go viral with the swipe of a finger, fear had to travel by different means.
 Not trailers and celebrity interviews, but whispers.
 A shaky video.
 A cryptic website.
-A rumor that maybe, just maybe, the thing you were about to see was real.
+A rumour that maybe, just maybe, the thing you were about to see was real.

 It didn’t start in a boardroom, and it didn’t start with seven-figure ad budgets.
-It started in the woods, on a camcorder, with a lie so tantalizing that it reshaped the way movies were sold forever.
+It started in the woods, on a camcorder, with a lie so tantalising that it reshaped the way movies were sold forever.

-This is the tale of three horror movies that not only scared their audiences, but also rewrote the machinery of movie marketing.
-The Blair Witch Project, Cloverfield, and Paranormal Activity taught us that fear spreads quickest when it feels genuine.
-They spun the unknown into their greatest strength, and the audience into their own marketing squad.
+They spun the unknown into their greatest strength, and the audience into their own buzz marketing squad.
 And in the process, they ushered in a new epoch —where the boundary between fact and fiction became blurred and suspense began not in a movie theater.
 It started online.

-Audiences were jaded, less easily taken by surprise.
-That didn’t prevent J.J.
-Abrams and his accomplices from engineering one of cinema’s most enigmatic marketing campaigns in years.
 It started with a teaser trailer — no title, no explanation, just a party, a monster and the Statue of Liberty’s head slamming down onto the street.

 The mystery was electric.
 Who made this?
 What was it?
 What was attacking New York?
 Nobody in the audience knew the answer, and that was the whole point.
 The campaign played out like a digital scavenger hunt.
 Fake websites, secret clues, counterfeit brands, and even online character profiles — each layer added more texture to the mystery.
 The internet had become an extension of the movie’s universe.

-Cloverfield didn’t provide audiences with information; it starved them.
-And in that hunger, curiosity exploded.
-Every new theory, every online discovery, increased anticipation.
 The secrecy was deliberate.
 The spectacle was the silence.
 At a time when everything was supposed to be known ahead of time, Cloverfield proved the great force of not knowing.

-Instead of using their film to spread to every theater, the filmmakers went in reverse.
-They put it out in certain cities and invited the public to vote on and request screenings in their cities.
+Instead of using their film to spread to every theatre, the filmmakers went in reverse.
+They put it out in certain cities and invited the public to vote on and request screenings in their own cities.
 The call to action was straightforward — “Demand It.”
 And they did.
 More than a million people took part in the campaign, which generated a groundswell of public support and eventually prompted a national release.
 It wasn’t the case of the audience watching the film; they brought it to life.

 Trailers showed no scenes from the movie.
 Instead, they displayed night-vision footage of genuine audiences reacting — gasping, pressing each other’s hands, recoiling in terror.
 It was brilliant.
 The fear was contagious.
 People didn’t simply want to watch the movie; they wanted to know what the characters were thinking and feel what they felt.